justin808/bootstrap-sass-webpack/README.md

 bootstrap package for webpack.

 This is the `less` version.
-If you are looking for the `sass` version, refer to [bootstrap-sass-loader](https://github.com/justin808/bootstrap-sass-loader).
+If you are looking for the `sass` version supporting both v3 and v4 of bootstrap, refer to [bootstrap-loader](https://github.com/justin808/bootstrap-loader).

 Usage